CharmingProjects/bash_aliases/README.md

        . ~/.bash_aliases
     fi

- To install this file into your bash profile, just use the code line below:
+ To install this file into your bash profile, just use the code line below (!! it will rewrite all your own aliases !!):

     wget https://raw.githubusercontent.com/CharmingProjects/bash_aliases/master/.bash_aliases -O ~/.bash_aliases && . ~/.bash_aliases